The Spring Pottage: How to properly prepare nettles and other potherbs.

 In The Scots Kitchen (1929) we are told to gather young nettles from patches growing high on the wall (nettles were often planted on the walls of Taigh-Dubh like the one below) and strip the 4 or 5 most tender young leaves from the top of the plant and then wash in several changes of salted water.
 So even though my family didn’t use salt, I started adding a little salt.

-There’s a very sensible reason for this.
+There’s a very sensible reason to do this.
 Nettles and a lot of other leafy wild greens are particularly high in soluble oxalates.
 Too much prevents our body’s assimilation of soluble calcium by binding with it to create insoluble complexes which contributes to diseases like kidney stones.
 Oxalates also contribute to inflammatory issues like gout.

-Boiling leeches out soluble oxalates in vegetables by 30-87% [1] so if you discard the water the greens are first cooked in, you are pouring a lot of them down the drain.
+Boiling leeches out soluble oxalates in vegetables by 30-87%1 so if you discard the water the greens are first cooked in, you are pouring a lot of them down the drain.
 It didn’t matter if you were putting it in a tart or soup.
 That’s how they managed greens.
-It’s the same way Southerners work with poke leaves, and it was used for other plants that might contain anti-nutrients, like in this receipt.

-I can mention dozens of examples where cooks of old recommended blanching the leaves and tossing out the cooking water at least once before eating them.
 I was taught to do this three times for some greens like nettles.
 We sometimes used the first batch of nettle water as a hair rinse.
 I might add a post about using the roots for decoctions and making nettle drink at some point.

 My recommendation to you is to harvest your spring greens and eat them in tasty dishes when they are fresh, and then move on to other greens as they pop up.
 It’s far more enjoyable than choking down a bland infusion of dead dry leaves and it’s a little safer in terms of the oxalate content.